Nonparametric inference for fractional diffusion: The Nadaraya--Watson type estimator

 We denote

 and we remark that

-Thus we obtain the alternative representation of $\hat \theta(t)$:
+Thus, we obtain the alternative representation of $\hat\theta(t)$:

 In the context of our fractional diffusion \eqref{eds}, the drift $b$ is not constant.
-Hence we approximate it by a constant function $\theta$ in a neighborhood $[x-h,x+h]$ of the point $x$.
-For this purpose we consider a kernel function $N$ satisfying Hypothesis \ref{kernel}.
-The above discussion leads to the following definition of an estimator of $b(x)$ by means of the observable process $Y$. \begin{defi} The Nadaraya-Watson estimator of the drift $b$ in a point $x$ with the bandwidth $h$ is defined at time $t$ by
+Hence, we approximate it by a constant function $\theta$ in a neighbourhood $[x-h,x+h]$ of the point $x$.
+For this purpose, we consider a kernel function $N$ satisfying Hypothesis \ref{kernel}.
+The above discussion leads to the following definition of an estimator of $b(x)$ by means of the observable process $Y$. \begin{defi} The Nadaraya--Watson estimator of the drift $b$ in a point $x$ with the bandwidth $h$ is defined at time $t$ by

 with the convention that $a/0:=0$.
 Equivalently, the more classical expression holds